Mental Health First Aid Standards

-These regulations require you to have a record of:
+These regulations require you to:

-Your organisation will have structures in place to ensure compliance with these requirements where day to day responsibility is delegated to line managers, supported by policies and procedures and with access to appropriately trained resources from; HR, Occupational Health, Health & Safety and Legal.
+Your organisation will have structures in place to ensure compliance with these requirements where day to day responsibility is typically delegated to line managers, supported by policies and procedures and with access to appropriately trained resources from; HR, Occupational Health, Health & Safety and Legal.

 Now consider the consequences of introducing mental health first aid into your organisation.

 Mental health first aid is not a legal requirement, it is a discretionary investment in the wellness of your employees.
 It has value because it is provided outside of your compliance structures; by volunteers, in confidence and without leaving a record of; knowing, assessing, controlling or monitoring.
 This value can be be inferred from a survey of armed forces peacekeepers1, where nearly 100% shared their experiences with peers and partners but just 10% shared through their organisational structures (chain of command, medical and welfare services).

 So, the very reason why mental health first aid can be so valuable, because colleagues can use it without fear of organisational consequences, also places compliance at risk.
 The Work Wellness Implementing Mental Health First Aid service will help carefully position mental health first aid within your existing structures to minimise the risk of reduced compliance whilst helping you maximise your return from the investment.

 2. Mental Health First Aid Standards.
 How Often to Recertify Your Mental Health First Aiders